developer-zebra/developer-zebra-site/src/ddt/1-1/guide/usage/index.md

 These tests can be used to determine if the battery is over or under temperature, whether there is too much drain on the battery by the device, or whether it is time to replace the battery so corrective action can be made prior to battery failure.

 ###GPS
 Accessible by tapping **GPS** in the Subsystems screen.
-The following information is retrieved at the time of test execution if GPS is supported on the device:
+If GPS is supported on the device, the following information is retrieved at the time of test execution:
 * GPS Provider – status of GPS: enabled, disabled, or not supported
 * Latitude
 * Longitude